Happy Holidays, the Super Evolution has Begun

 Why should the Facebooks, Googles, and Amazons — the tech titans — be able to create immense value from every minute detail about your life and your behavior, while your hospital has trouble passing your most vital health history between practice groups to drive better outcomes?

 All of these observations about our world and the exclusivity of machine-scale data have invigorated the team at Molecula more than ever.
-We’ve spent this year working our tails off to create the first out-of-the-box enterprise feature store — that leverages a new feature-based data format and automates the process of making distributed data AI ready.
+We’ve spent this year working our tails off to create the first out-of-the-box enterprise feature store — that leverages a new feature-first data format and automates the process of making distributed data AI ready.
 The result: an overlay technology that democratizes real-time data and empowers integral industries to create as much value with their data as the tech titans do, but with much more ease/simplicity and at a fraction of the cost.

 The feature store market, while in its early days, has already emerged as one of the fastest growing and potentially most disruptive areas of technology.
 This is particularly exciting as we’ve been planning for this moment for years (and then some).
 We are now in a strong position to define what a feature store will be.
 Our inclusion in analyst reports from Forrester (twice!), Ventana, and Gartner, among others, throughout the year further validates our position that the future is not about data, it is about data readiness.